Beyond Civilization: Part 7: Beyond Civilization

-Quinn refers to many events that show distress among the modern-day youth of our culture, including school shootings and rises in teenager suicides.
-He believes this points to signs that young people feel they have no place in our deranging society and that our culture provides no strong sense of belonging or of hope toward improvement.
-Essentially, Quinn argues, our culture must provide an alternate story to the self-destructive one it is currently playing out.
+Quinn refers to many events that show distress among the modern-day youth, including school shootings and rises in teen suicides.
+He believes this points to signs that young people feel they have no place in a deranging society and that modern culture provides no strong sense of belonging or of hope toward improvement.
+Essentially, Quinn argues, modern culture must provide an alternate story to the self-destructive one it is currently playing out.
 He says that this alternate story is also to him the most beautiful one ever told: "There is no one right way for people to live".
 He addresses two common accusations about this motto: (1) that he is claiming that there is a right way to live—the tribal way—and (2) that having no one right way to live is still itself an expression of a particular way to live that he believes to be right.
 He dispels these criticisms by stating: (1) that he prefers the tribal way (and hopes to see the development of a New Tribal way) but has never claimed this to be the one right way, and (2) that knowing there is no one right way to live is not at all a way to live.
 He admits to not having all the answers and encourages his reader to admit likewise when in similar circumstances.
 He further encourages the reader to let others formulate their own questions, to demand to understand others' questions before answering them, and to look for people who are already open to something new rather than wasting time on those who would argue and are closed-minded.
 He concludes that the ending of the book is also the beginning of the revolution.